Eunice-Orenge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the mode to -rwxr-x-wx
+Script that sets the mode of the file hello the same as olleh’s mode